untillpro/godif/README.md

 - Register to be injected: `godif.Require(&toInject)`
 - Provide implementation: `godif.Provide(&toInject, f)`
 - Resolve: `godif.ResolveAll()`
+  - Non-assignable var provided on `Require()` or `Provide()` call -> error, further validation is skipped
   - Incompatible types -> error
   - More than one implementations provided -> error
   - No implementation -> error
   - Something provided from a package but nothing is required for the package -> error (package is not used)
-  - Non-assignable var provided on `Require()` or `Provide()` call -> error, further validation is skipped
+  - Not required -> no error, no implementation

 ## Provide key-value

 - Declare: `var MyMap map[string]int`
-- Require skipped, no error
 - Implement
   - Manually: `MyMap = map[string]int{}`
   - Provide implementation: `godif.Provide(&MyMap, map[string]int{})`
 - Provide data: `godif.ProvideKeyValue(&MyMap, "key1", 1)`
 - Resolve: `godif.ResolveAll()`
+  - Non-assignable var provided or `ProvideKeyValue()` call -> error, further validation is skipped
   - Data provided but not implemented -> error
+  - Implementation provided but no data provided -> no error, assume not required -> no implementation
   - Use `godif.Provide()` if implemented manually -> error
   - If implementation provided
     - Multiple implementations -> error
     - Non-map or map of incompatible key or value type -> error
   - Multiple values per key -> error
   - Key or value of different types provided -> error
-  - Non-assignable var provided or `ProvideKeyValue()` call -> error, further validation is skipped

 ## Provide key-slice

 - Declare: `var MyMap map[string][]int`
-- Require skipped, no error
 - Implement
   - Manually: `MyMap = map[string][]int{}`
   - Provide implementation: `godif.Provide(&MyMap, map[string][]int{})`